-Windows Hello Your password was changed on a different device Windows 10
+Windows 11/10 Hello: Your password was changed on a different device

-- When you try to sign in to Windows 10 using PIN or biometric gesture on Windows Hello that show the error message, click OK.
+- When you see the error message while signing in to Windows 10/11 using PIN or biometric gesture on Windows Hello, click OK.

-- Enter the new password you’ve changed on other device earlier.
+- Enter the new password you changed on the other device earlier.

-- Now the device will recognize the password change.
+- The device will now recognize the password change.